City : Careers Advice Centre : Top 5 Tips for Deciding on a Career

 Print out the Careers Advice Action Plan in the Progress Tracker to stay organised - plan ahead and make sure to write down all your career ideas.

-Remember that you don't have to do this by yourself; you find a careers advisor or even ask a family member or friend to support you.
+Remember that you don't have to do this by yourself; you can find a careers adviser or even ask a family member or friend to support you.

 5) Have Faith In Yourself

 If you really want to reach you ideal career, and are willing to put in the time and hardwork, you can do it.
 Anything is achievable if you set your mind to it!

 To make it appear more achievable, it's good to plan ahead and think about the steps it will take to get there.
 It may take an extra year of study, an apprenticeship, or getting some work experience, so plan your next steps.

 If you want some advice on how to keep yourself motivated then visit the Motivation Health and Wellbeing Academy.